sjentsch/lsjDocs/_pages/Ch11_tTest_03.rst

    this question every year by my students, I’ll give a brief answer.
    Technically yes, it does matter.
-If you change your definition of what the “real world” population actually is, then the sampling distribution of your observed mean :math:`\bar{X}` changes too.
+If you change your definition of what the “real world” population actually is, then the sampling distribution of your observed mean *X̄* changes too.
 The *t*-test relies on an assumption that the observations are sampled at random from an infinitely large population and, to the extent that real life isn’t like that, then the *t*-test can be wrong.
 In practice, however, this isn’t usually a big deal.
 Even though the assumption is almost always wrong, it doesn’t lead to a lot of pathological behaviour from the test, so we tend to just ignore it.

 .. [#]
    A more correct notation will be introduced in Chapter `Comparing several